 |Cotes Exergic Technology using a combination of sustainable energy sources|

 |Exergic, solar heat, electric boost||2.124.900||1.196||94%||14%|

 |Exergic, heat pump, electric boost||2.089.344||1.134||92%||13%|

-**Cotes does not recommend or consider gas as a sustainable source energy due to the environmental footprint.
-We recommend utilizing energy for the hot water from sustainable or “green” energy sources instead.
+**Cotes does not recommend or consider gas as a sustainable source of energy due to the environmental footprint.
+We recommend utilising energy for the hot water from sustainable or “green” energy sources instead.
 However, if gas is a requirement, the hot water can come from a central gas boiler.

-From a EURO cent per kWh perspective, if you have an available waste heat energy source that you can utilize, like the baking process of Li-ion battery cells, then you essentially have a "free" energy source that would otherwise have gone to waste.
+From a EURO cent per kWh perspective, if you have an available waste heat energy source that you can utilise, like the baking process of Li-ion battery cells, then you essentially have a "free" energy source that would otherwise have gone to waste.
 In this case, you can save energy costs and reduce carbon emissions at the same time.

-Furthermore, because the Cotes Exergic Technology runs optimal conditions on temperature margins of 80-90°C significantly lower than the closest competitors' solutions that run optimal conditions at 140-180°C, with a Cotes solution energy consumption is lower and safety margins are better at lower temperatures.
+Furthermore, the Cotes Exergic Technology runs optimal conditions on temperature margins of 80-90°C, significantly lower than the closest competitors' solutions that run optimal conditions at 140-180°C. That is why Cotes solution allows for lower energy consumption and better safety margins at lower temperatures.

 |Client's Local Energy Prices (Aug 2021)||EUR Cent/kWh|

 |Exergic, heat pump, electric boos||4,63|